United Kingdom's fate hinges on a tale of two referendums

 If the break-up happens, it may affect whether the rest of the British state votes to leave the EU.
 Some argue that, without the relatively europhile Scots, 'Brexit' is more likely.

-On the line is Britain's $2.5-trillion economy, London's position as the only financial capital to rival New York, North Sea oil, the future of Britain's nuclear deterrent, and a permanent seat on the United Nations Security Council.
+On the line is Britain's $2.5-trillion (1.50 trillion pounds) economy, London's position as the only financial capital to rival New York, North Sea oil, the future of Britain's nuclear deterrent, and a permanent seat on the United Nations Security Council.

 The questions being asked in the two votes are different but related and the debates could influence one another and in turn shape the future of the UK.